Lord-Cinders/CGarColl/readme.md

 # A Garbage Collector for C
-A tiny Grabage Collectior for C which works on the basic of reachability of objects to detect memory leaks.
+A tiny Grabage Collector for C which works on the basic of reachability of objects to detect memory leaks.

 ## Useage
 The library Provides two APIs for Dynamic memory allocation, they are: